-- The chain brake (A) can either be activated manually (by your left hand) or automatically by the inertia release mechanism. - The brake is applied when the front hand guard (B) is pushed forwards.
+The chain brake (A) can either be activated manually (by your left hand) or automatically by the inertia release mechanism.

 This movement activates a spring-loaded mechanism that tightens the brake band (C) around the engine drive system (D) (clutch drum).